medialab/minet/docs/cli.md

   -f, --format {csv,jsonl,ndjson}
                                 Serialization format for scraped/extracted data.
                                 Defaults to `csv`.
+  --invert-content-match        Flag to turn the content filter into an
+                                exclusion rule.
+  --invert-url-match            Flag to turn the url filter into an exclusion
+                                rule.
   --irrelevant-continue         Continue exploration whether met content is
                                 relevant or not.
   -m, --max-depth MAX_DEPTH     Maximum depth for the crawl.